Localization Under Consistent Assumptions Over Dynamics: Related work

-Even if dynamic objects are filtered from the measurements, unlike this work, none of these approaches distinguish between static and semi-static objects, and subsequently leave the semi-static objects in the map.
+To alleviate these problems, methods to filter dynamic objects from the measurements have been proposed \cite{fox_position_1998, hahnel_map_2003, wolf_mobile_2005, kummerle_navigation_2013}.
+However, none of these approaches distinguishes between static and semi-static objects; subsequently, they all leave the semi-static objects in the map.
+In this work, we treat all objects consistently according to their dynamic classes, including semi-static ones.